peter-hendy/LaFlappyTuna/README.md

 <img src="https://github.com/peter-hendy/LaFlappyTuna/blob/main/sampleimages/lafortunastartmenu.jpg?raw=true" width="400" height="400">

 # Ongoing Bugs:
-  - If you repeatedly click the CENTRE button after dying occationally the game over/start menu text will be displayed on the screen after it's been cleared.
+  - If you repeatedly click the CENTRE button after dying occasionally  the game over/start menu text will be displayed on the screen after it's been cleared.